Logan-Fouts/Thesis/Writing/Research Project Implementation/Research Project Implementation.md

 ### Framework Design

 ![[component diagram.png]]
-*Figure i: Component diagram of the framework architecture \cite{umlComponentDiagrams}*
+*Figure i.i: Component diagram of the framework architecture \cite{umlComponentDiagrams}*

 The framework is written in python due to its use in machine learning.
 It is structured around classes that allow for flexible integration of various image detection algorithms.
+A detailed component diagram in **Figure i.i** gives a visual as to what the system looks like.
 The main components include:

 - **Algorithms inside python classes**: Each detection algorithm is encapsulated in a Python class that provides a `process` function.
 This function accepts a list of image paths and updates two lists.
 One for images labeled as duplicates and another for those not labeled yet.
 This allows each algorithm to act as a black box where we do not need to know or really care what is going on inside.
 We are only concerned with input and output.
 These layers may or may not have parallel processing utilized inside of them.
 - **Initialization parameters**: Each algorithm class constructor (`__init__`) takes named arguments as parameters to the algorithm, allowing for easy hyper parameter tuning of each algorithm.
 Default values are set in case no parameters are provided by the user.
 These values were selected to be middle of the road options.